 TEA works closely with a coordinator at ESC 10 for the Capacity Building Initiative (CBI) grant.
 Part of the work for the CBI is to assist with the PNP implementation requirements.
 In this capacity, CBI provides information and resources on our behalf.
 CBI is also a participant in Private School Equitable Services Workgroup meetings.

-Along with other resources, CBI makes the following information available:
+CBI also makes the following information available:

 - Overview of ESSA requirements applicable to PNPs, including equitable services